-Admission authorities cannot refuse to admit a child with challenging behaviour where places are available.
+Admission authorities may refuse to admit a child if it has good reason to believe that the child may display challenging behaviour.
 Applications can be referred to the local authority for consideration under the provisions of the Fair Access Protocol.
 Schools should not request information about a child's history of behaviour unless an application meets fair access protocol requirements.